Batch

 API.

-Run the following command to create a role with an empty policy document:
+Run the following command to create a role for ECS task execution:

 Create the compute environment